neo-project/neo-express/readme.md

 Neo-Express is a private net optimized for development scenarios, built on the same Neo platform core as [neo-cli](https://docs.neo.org/docs/en-us/node/cli/setup.html) and [neo-gui](https://docs.neo.org/docs/en-us/node/gui/install.html) to maximize compatibility between local development and public chain environments.
 Neo-Trace is a tool for generating trace files for the Neo Smart Contract Debugger.

+These tools provide developers with a complete local development environment for building, testing, and debugging Neo smart contracts efficiently.

 - ### Key Features

   **Neo-Express**: